Cabe-Towers/ros2-teaching-ws/README.md

 ```

 ### Running the assignment
-Run the following commands in order to start the simulation environment and launch the assignment.
+Run the following commands in a new terminal to start the simulation environment and launch the assignment.
 #### Launch simulation environment
 ```
 ros2 launch uol_tidybot tidybot.launch.py world:=level_2_2.world